 NEWCOMER or FIRST TIME HERE?

-Meet Katie Mineck, our Community Life Coordinator, at the back of the church following worship.
-She would be happy to answer questions or make an introduction.
+Meet Beau Surratt, who coordinates community life here at Holy Trinity, at the back of the church following worship.
+He would be happy to answer questions or make an introduction.

 Church Home: Register